wendellpiez/XMLLunchbox/README.md

 > ./lunch.sh
 ```

-If you encounter permissions errors, try `sudo ./lunch.sh` with a passwordy.
+If you encounter permissions errors, try `sudo ./lunch.sh` with your superuser password (or talk to your superuser).

 The file this invokes looks like this.